 Readily and reasonably available

 The amount you pay for insurance coverage will depend on where you live and premiums will vary by insurance company and coverage type.
-Albertans should be aware of their level of risk and purchase adequate insurance coverage for their property.
+You should be aware of the level of risk and purchase adequate insurance coverage for your property.

-As insurance guidelines vary between insurers, Albertans are advised to check with their insurance provider on their current level of coverage or limitations.
+As insurance guidelines vary between insurers, you should check with your insurance provider on their current level of coverage or limitations.

-Wind events, including tornadoes, can cause loss and damage from flying debris or falling branches to homes, businesses, farming operations and public infrastructure.
+High winds and tornadoes can cause loss and damage from flying debris or falling branches to homes, businesses, farming operations and public infrastructure.
 Insurance coverage for these events is considered readily and reasonably available in Alberta.

-Ice events can cause damage to property from hail and ice storms, falling ice, flying debris, and to contents from snow entering through sudden openings or from frozen pipes.
+Damage to property from hail and ice storms, falling ice, flying debris, and to contents from snow entering through sudden openings or from frozen pipes can be devastating.
 These damages can affect homes, businesses, farming operations and public infrastructure.
 Insurance coverage for these events is considered readily and reasonably available in Alberta.